Suggested searches...

 Why are we in Pakistan?
-Around 60% of Pakistan’s total population are facing food insecurity, while 44% of children under five years of age are chronically malnourished.
-Population displacement due to insecurity and natural disasters has been a major humanitarian concern for the past several years.
+Pakistan continues to face a number of challenges, with 60% of the country’s total population facing food insecurity.
+An additional 44% of children under five years of age are chronically malnourished and displacement of the population due to insecurity and natural disasters has been a major humanitarian concern for the past several years.

-Ranking low on the Human Development Index, 29.5% of its population lives below the poverty line.
-Widespread income and gender inequalities are preventing the extremely poor from accessing services and taking up opportunities to lift themselves out of poverty.
+Pakistan continues to face extreme poverty, inequality, recurrent disasters and security challenges.
+Ranking low on the Human Development Index (HDI), 30% of its population live below the poverty line.
+Widespread income and gender inequalities are a major barrier and lack of, along with poor return on, assets are preventing the extreme poor people accessing services and taking up opportunities to lift themselves out of the poverty.
 Pakistan also faces a multitude of natural and complex disasters, further increasing vulnerabilities.
-Climate change, food insecurity and malnutrition are the key challenges that the extremely poor face in Pakistan.
+Climate change, food insecurity and under-nutrition are the key challenges that the extremely poor face in Pakistan.

 Do you want to get in touch with our Pakistan team about job opportunities and tenders?